aburgasser/kastredux/README.md

 * `metallicity(sp,ref='mann2013')`: determines the metallicity from an empirical calibration of the zeta index
 * `chiFactor(sp,ref='schmidt2014')`: computes the chi correction factor, and if desired the relative Halpha to bolometric luminosity using a predefined spectral-type based calibration

-The function `kr.theWorks()` runs all of these analysis routines together
+The function `kr.theWorks(sp)` runs all of these analysis routines together

 ## Citing the code